zitroaesoj/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Requires packages for plyr and reshape2.<br />
 2. Downloads zip to working directory.<br />
 3. Unzips to working directy and then renames folder to data.<br />
-4. Imports 8 files into different variables.
+4. Imports 8 files into different variables.<br />
-5. Merges data from test and train (X, y and subject) files.
+5. Merges data from test and train (X, y and subject) files.<br />
-6. Cleanup of column names.
+6. Cleanup of column names.<br />
+7. Melt data to turn columns to variable rows
+8. Summarize mean by subject, activity and variable.
-7. Exports tidydata.txt and tidydatamean.txt to working directory.<br />
+8. Exports tidydata.txt and tidydatamean.txt to working directory.<br />